Paramount Network: Spike (2003–2018)

 On January 17, 2005, Spike TV premiered The Ultimate Fighter, a reality competition series following mixed martial arts (MMA) fighters training and competing to earn a contract with the Ultimate Fighting Championship (UFC).
-The series helped to raise the profile of the promotion, and would run for 14 seasons, ending its run in 2011 only after Fox Sports acquired the U.S. television rights to UFC programming and events under a new, seven-year deal.
+The series helped to raise the profile of the promotion, and would run on Spike for 14 seasons; in 2011, the series moved to Fox Sports after it acquired the U.S. television rights to UFC programming and events under a new, seven-year deal.
+That month, Spike also premiered the new video game news show Game Head, hosted by Geoff Keighley.

 In March 2005, Viacom announced that it would not renew its contract with WWE when it expired in September 2005.
-Spike's new president, Doug Herzog, stated that the network had planned to "expand its investments in original programming and new acquisitions for its core audience", including new scripted programming.
+Spike TV's new president Doug Herzog stated that the network was planning to invest more heavily in original programming (including scripted programming) and acquisitions to appeal to its target audience.
 The following month, it was announced that WWE Raw would return to USA Network.
-Spike subsequently reached a deal with another wrestling promotion, Total Nonstop Action Wrestling (TNA), which saw TNA Impact! premiere on Saturday, October 1, 2005.
-Later in the month, Spike TV debuted the video game news show Game Head, hosted by Geoff Keighley.
+Spike TV subsequently reached an agreement with another wrestling promotion, Total Nonstop Action Wrestling (TNA), which saw its flagship weekly program TNA Impact! move to the channel beginning on October 1, 2005.